December 1st, 2018

 Provide a budget for your proposal (not your entire organization) in a form GMF trustees can understand, with expenses and purposes clearly delineated.
 Be sure to list other sources of funding, if applicable.

 If there are critical supporting documents, please include them.
 You may include brief bios of principals who may be unknown to GMF.
 We do not need a multi-page vita.
 It is also not necessary or helpful to send pages of recommendations, letters of support, photos, long lists of programs produced and so on.
 Do not send DVDs or CDs.
 If in doubt, please ask first.

-When I receive a grant application, by email or snail mail, I first review it for eligibility and completeness.
-If there are questions, I will contact you.
+When I receive a grant application, by email or snail mail, I first acknowledge its receipt and review it for eligibility and completeness.
+If I do not acknowledge within a few days, please double check with me.
+A grant in 2018 went astray, but the applicant did not contact us until shortly before the board meeting.
+If there are questions, I will contact you and request additional information.

 I make copies of each application and include them in the board meeting manuals.
 We cannot include pictures and extraneous documents.

 Each GMF board member reviews and ranks the grants prior to the June annual board meeting.
 If there are questions or any requests for additional information, I will let you know.